Siemens-Healthineers/K2s/docs/op-manual/installation.md

     git checkout v1.0.0
     ```

+!!! note
+    *K2s* will start automatically after the installation has finished.

 ### Installing Using Config Files
 Instead of assembling many command-line parameters/flags to customize the installation, you can also pass a YAML file to the `k2s install` command configuring install parameters like node resource definitions (e.g. CPU, RAM or size of the hard drive):
 ```console